dshvimer/elixir_api_gateway/README.md

 ## Quickstart

+Run `docker-compose run mix deps.get` to setup the server.

+Run `docker-compose run mix do ecto.create, ecto.migrate` to bootstrap the database

 Run `docker-compose up` to start the server.
 Dashboard serves on port 4000.
 Gateway on port 4001

-Run `docker-compose mix do ecto.create, ecto.migrate` to bootstrap the database

 Visit `/keys` to create API Keys.
 Add the value to a header named `x-api-key` when making HTTP requests.